 The talented Pommerening was easily the best player on a team that struggled all year.
 Otto started all eight games (7 at left tackle and 1 at left end) in 1928.
 He starred on both sides of the ball and made a name for himself throughout the conference.
-According to Wikipedia, Otto was the first player in Michigan and Big Ten history to play every minute of every game in a college football season.
-Wow – he truly defined what it meant to be an “Iron Man!”
+According to the Wikipedia article linked below, Otto was the first player in Michigan and Big Ten history to play every minute of every game in a college football season.
+Wow, Otto Pommerening truly defined what it meant to be an “Iron Man!”
 Otto’s stellar play earned him All-Conference and All-American honors in 1928.
 He also won the MVP award as well.

-Bottom line – Otto Pommerening was an outstanding player at Michigan.
+Bottom line, Otto Pommerening was an absolutely outstanding player at Michigan.
 He left Ann Arbor with two varsity letters, one conference championship and many other honors and accolades.
-Today is a great day to remember this amazing “Michigan Man” and appreciate his contributions to Michigan football.
+Yes, today is a great day to remember this amazing “Michigan Man” and appreciate his contributions to Michigan football.
 May Otto Pommerening always rest in peace.
 Go Blue!

 *Note – There are two different dates on the internet about the day that Otto Pommerening died.
 One is today (February 1, 1992) and the other is March 1, 1992.
 I went with today because it showed up more times on more different sites.
 If anyone can validate the March date, I will be happy to post the change!